We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 To access all of the lessons in this The Napping House unit study, subscribe to Homeschool Share’s email list using the form in this post.

-In addition to written lessons, the free download for The Napping House also includes these lapbook printables:
+In addition to written lessons, the free download also includes The Napping House printables:

 - N Is for Nap Simple Fold